Skip to content

 archaeological houses in egypt 1

-Gayer-Anderson House and Museum
+Gayer-Anderson House and Museum In Cairo

 The museum consists of two houses, one built in 1632 by Hagg Mohamed Salem Galmam El- Gazzar, while the second was built in 1540 by Abdel-Qader al-Haddad, also known as Beit Amna bint Salim in commemoration of its last owner.
 At one point, the two houses were connected via a bridge constructed on the third floor.

-The house is divided into two sections, the Haramlik, where the women resided, and the Salamlik, where visitors were received.
+The house is divided into two sections: the Haramlik, where the women resided, and the Salamlik, where visitors were received.
 It is one of the best stops for any Egyptian adventure.

 The ancient Egyptian room was Anderson’s study.
-It contains an ancient map of Egypt engraved on an ostrich egg, an 18th century black and gold mummy case, and a bronze ancient Egyptian cat statue with gold earrings.
+It contains an ancient map of Egypt engraved on an ostrich egg, an 18th-century black and gold mummy case, and a bronze ancient Egyptian cat statue with gold earrings.

 5 Amazing Archaeological Houses in Cairo

-El Set Wasilla House
+El Set Wasilla House In Cairo

-Sinnari House
+Sinnari House In Cairo

 Sinnari House is one of the few remaining palaces that were built for the elite class in Egypt.
-It is in the Nasiriyah neighborhood of Sayeda Zainab.
+It is in the Nasiriyah neighbourhood of Sayeda Zainab.
 The house was built in 1794.
-It was established by Ibrahim Katkhuda al-Sinari, one of the mamluks who were affiliated with Prince “Murad Bey” until he became one of Cairo’s notable figures and died in 1801.
+It was established by Ibrahim Katkhuda al-Sinari, one of the mamluks affiliated with Prince “Murad Bey” until he became one of Cairo’s notable figures and died in 1801.
 The house was part of a three-house complex, but Al-Sinari House is the only remaining one.

-The house was confiscated by the French in 1798; to house the members of the Science and Arts Committee that accompanied Napoleon’s military mission to conduct a systematic study of the country, the most important result of which was the book “Description of Egypt”, which Dr. Boutros Ghali, former Secretary-General of the United Nations, gifted original copy of to the Bibliotheca Alexandrina in Egypt.
+The house was confiscated by the French in 1798 to house the members of the Science and Arts Committee that accompanied Napoleon’s military mission to conduct a systematic study of the country, the most important result of which was the book “Description of Egypt” which Dr Boutros Ghali, former Secretary-General of the United Nations, gifted original copy of to the Bibliotheca Alexandrina in Egypt.

 In 1916, Guillardon Bey submitted a request to the members of the Antiquities Preservation Committee, pleading that he be allowed to rent Al-Sinari’s house to transform it into a museum and display his private collection on the French campaign in Egypt and Syria.